 Leveraging Native Speakers and SEO Tools

-- Google Keyword Planner with settings adjusted for each specific location
+- Google Keyword Planner with location targeting enabled

-- Data from Google Search Console filtered by country so you can see what’s actually working
+- Google Search Console filtered by country and page

 Capturing Local Search Intent